Facts of Benito Juárez, Tlaxcala

 In the entity in question, the female population aged 5 years and over who lived there in March 2015 amounted to 2847.

-The number of men over 5 years of age residing in the entity in March 2015 is 2586.
+The male population aged 5 years and over residing in the region in March 2015 was 2586.

-The male population aged 5 years and over who lived in another federal entity in March 2015 was 63.
+The female population aged 5 years and over who lived in another entity in March 2015 was 76 people.

 Benito Juárez and Indigneous Population